bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/2_db/2_ref_slash_bookmarks/1_models/10_querysets/2_queryset_api_slash_bookmarks.md

 Mine, learning note:
 > Maksudnya meureun *public attributes* teh `QuerySet.ordered`, meureun ya.

+Them, trivia ceuk saya mah:
+> The `query` parameter to `QuerySet` exists so that specialized query subclasses can reconstruct internal query state.
+The value of the parameter is an opaque representation of that query state and is not part of a public API.

 ## Methods that return new `QuerySet`s

 Mine (temporary note):